FAQs - GPS Waypoint Data Files

 If you switch the view mode in the Garmin 60 to "Find by Name" then you should see the uploaded waypoints listed alphabetically.
 (See the Garmin manual for how to do this).

-Q. I've tried to load GPS Waypoints in the GPS Utility but get a 'grid is not loaded' message?
+Q. I've tried to load GPS Waypoints (.txt format) into the GPS Utility but get a 'grid is not loaded' message?

 You are creating your text file (.txt) with a programme like Microsoft Word, Excel or WORDPAD that is introducing extra formatting into the text preventing GPS Utility from reading it properly.